MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-migrate/includes/5-common-tech-platforms.md

 ## Unified migration focus

 Most migration teams are aware of the capabilities of Azure Migrate and the Azure Migrate hub to facilitate migration of Windows and SQL Server assets.
-But before you begin a migration, it's important to familiarize yourself with the other technology platforms that can be completed through the same migration factory approach or the same migration process.
+But before you begin a migration, it's important to familiarize yourself with the other technology platforms that can use the same migration factory approach or the same migration process.

 The following diagram and table outline several scenarios that follow the same iterative Migrate methodology for migration and modernization.
-The summary at the end of this learn module will include links for continued learning on each of these different technology platforms.
+The summary at the end of this learn module will include links for continued learning on each of these technology platforms.

 :::image type="content" source="../media/one-migrate.png" alt-text="Diagram that shows the variety of technology platforms supported in the migration process." border="false":::